NSHipster/articles/2012-11-26-nsorderedset.md

 category: Cocoa
 rating: 6.2
 published: true
-description: "Why isn't NSOrderedSet a subclass of NSSet?
+excerpt: "Why isn't NSOrderedSet a subclass of NSSet?
 The answer may surprise you."
 ---

 Here's a question: why isn't `NSOrderedSet` a subclass of `NSSet`?